ec-europa/europa-component-library/src/website/src/pages/ec/standardised-template/footer/docs/usage.md

 ## Don'ts

-- don't use more than one Footer per page
+- don't use more than one footer per page

 ## When to use

-- always use a Footer when building your page
+- always use a footer when building your page

 ## When not to use

-- do not follow these guidelines when you are updating sites that fall under the <Link to="/ec/core-template/">Core</Link> or <Link to="/ec/harmonised-templates/group1/">Harmonised</Link> category
+- do not follow these guidelines when you are updating sites that fall under the core category.